 Meanwhile, Ivan’s son Nikko was developing a reputation of his own.
 A long line of wine-loving fellas, as you’ve gathered.
 While Ivan was a master grape grower, Nikko was more inclined to winemaking, learning from industry legends such as André Tchelistcheff at Beaulieu Vineyards.
 Also a decorated Vietnam war hero and peace activist, Nikko quickly proved to be a natural at winemaking.
-He was responsible for many outstanding wines produced throughout the 1970s and ‘80s, including those made for Shafer, Folie à Deux, Trentadue, and Freemark Abbey.
-Nikko and his wife Bonnie established their own brand, Schochenfels (Schoch & Sons), in 1978.
+He was responsible for many outstanding wines produced throughout the 1970s and ‘80s, including those made for Shafer, Folie à Deux, Trentadue, Freemark Abbey, and his co-owned Schomann Cellars.
+Nikko and his wife Bonnie established their own brand, Schochenfels, in 1977.

 Gotta keep it going, right?
-The bloodline continues with our present-day rebel of natural wines: Nikko’s son, Galen.
+The bloodline continues with our present-day advocate of low-intervention wines: Nikko’s son, Galen.
 An ‘80s baby and a Napa Valley lifer, Galen’s been absorbing the vast wine knowledge surrounding him since childhood, nabbing his first job at age 13, working at Stag’s Leap Wine Cellars.
-He later gained certifications from the Society of Wine Educators and the Court of Master Sommeliers, which ultimately led him to the marketing side of the industry.
+Which ultimately led him to the marketing side of the industry.
 Galen managed major retail chain and restaurant accounts for Southern Wine & Spirits, the country’s premier wine distributor.
-There, he represented the leading portfolios in the industry — among them Constellation, Treasury Wine Estates, and Ste.
-Michelle Wine Estates.
 What resulted was priceless insight into how premium wine is made and sold in America.
-Now, Galen tirelessly builds on that experience as the founder of Wine Fellas.
-He has also recently revived his parents’ historic wine brand Schochenfels, as winemaker.
-In keeping with the historic philosophy shared by all four Schoch generations, Galen remains dedicated to his family’s commitment to pure, organic wines.
+He later gained certifications from the Society of Wine Educators and the Court of Master Sommeliers and studied winemaking at UC Davis extension among working harvests at Cuvaison Winery.
+Now, Galen tirelessly builds on that experience as the founder and winemaker of Wine Fellas.
+He recently revived his parents’ historic wine label Schochenfels and is gearing up for his third vintage.
+In keeping with the historical philosophy shared by all four Schoch generations, Galen remains dedicated to his family’s commitment to living wines.

 Wait, so what IS a “Natural” Wine anyway?

-There’s no official industry-backed definition for “natural wine,” but here at Wine Fellas, we start in the vineyard, with the requirement that the wine must be organic or biodynamic equivalent.
-Chemicals and herbicides, such as Roundup, are never used in the vineyards.
-Pest management and soil health is achieved by utilizing cover crops and natural predators only.
+There’s no official industry-backed definition for “natural wine,” but at Wine Fellas, we start in the vineyard, with the requirement that the wine must be organic or biodynamic equivalent.
+Chemicals and herbicides, such as Roundup (glyphosate), are never used in the vineyards.
+Pest management and soil health are achieved by utilizing cover crops and natural predators only.
 Yields are low, and grapes are hand-harvested.

 In the cellar, intervention is kept to an absolute minimum.
 Only wild, native yeast is used in fermentation.
-There are no additions of sugar, and no use of harmful additives or chemicals, with minimal filtration.
+There are no additions of sugar, and no use of harmful chemical additives, with minimal filtration.
 Only natural fining agents are used, if any.
 If sulfur dioxide is added, which occurs naturally during fermentation, it’s minimal.
-When oak treatment is used, it’s exclusively “old” or neutral so it does not impart noticeable flavors into the wine.
-Our producers follow the “nothing added, nothing removed” philosophy, and are considered true low-interventionists.
+Our producers follow the “nothing added, nothing taken” philosophy, and are considered true low-interventionists.